 1. Texas Rig

-The single-most popular worm rig in the world of bass fishing is the Texas rig.
+The Texas rig is the single-most popular worm rig in the world of bass fishing.
 It’s incredibly easy to tie and just as easy to fish with as an angler only needs a sinker, worm and hook.

 The bullet sinker that will slide onto your line and serve as the ‘head’ of the worm.
 Most anglers use a ribbon or curly-tailed worm, but there are many varieties of worms that you can use with the Texas rig.
 Lastly, you’ll need an offset shank hook that will keep the worm in alignment.

-The Texas rig can be fished in virtually any type of environment as it is weedless and weighted, which means it will sink as far as you allow it to.
-You can fish the Texas rig around any type of cover or depth change such as ledges, drop-offs and knolls.
+The Texas rig can be fished in virtually any environment as it is weedless and weighted, which means it will sink as far as you allow it to.
+You can fish the Texas rig around any cover or depth change such as ledges, drop-offs and knolls.
 The Texas rig can be dragged or bounced across the bottom to produce a strike.

 2. Wacky Rig